SamiPerttu/fundsp/README.md

 sample frames, while the `process` method processes whole blocks.

-If maximum speed is important, then it is a good idea to use block processing, as it amortizes function calling, processing setup and dynamic network overhead, and enables explicit [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) support.
+If maximum speed is important, then it is a good idea to use block processing, as it reduces function calling, processing setup and dynamic network overhead, and enables explicit [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) support.